 Your social media accounts are critical for establishing a brand’s identity.
 They’re also invaluable tools for handling customer complaints and managing a crisis.
 Therefore, the individual controlling your social presence can make or break your online reputation.

 Unfortunately, many businesses continue to fill social media positions with interns.
-Just because young people grew up using social media doesn’t mean they’re qualified to manage a global corporation’s online reputation.
+Just because young people grew up using social media doesn’t mean they’re qualified to manage corporation’s reputation.

 Social media managers should have a background in public relations to avoid missteps.
 For example, a PR professional would rarely make spontaneous controversial statements or rudely respond to customer complaints.
 This behavior can be incredibly damaging to a brand’s reputation.
 Brands must ensure their social media is handled professionally at all times.